GLOBAL MARKETS-Stocks, yields fall; data suggests U.S. economy cooling

 In addition, a separate report showed new orders for U.S.-manufactured goods fell for a second straight month in February amid ebbing demand for civilian aircraft.

-The S&P 500 was pressured the most by the economically sensitive industrial sector .SPLRCI, which was last down 2.2%.
-Materials .SPLRCM were also lower.
+The S&P 500 was pressured the most by the economically sensitive industrial sector .SPLRCI, which ended down 2.3%.
+Materials .SPLRCM also finished lower.

-The yield on two-year US2YT=RR Treasuries, which typically moves in step with interest rate expectations, fell to 3.838%.
+The yield on two-year US2YT=RR Treasuries, which typically move in step with interest rate expectations, fell 14 basis points to 3.840%, while the benchmark 10-year note's yield US10YT=RR slid 9 basis points to 3.342%.

 Crude oil prices were near flat after Monday's sharp rally tied to Sunday's announcement of an output target cut by the Organization of the Petroleum Exporting Countries (OPEC) and its partners.